sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 ## Choropleth Map for Rates
 ### Spatially extensive and spatially intensive variables

 We start our discussion of rate maps by illustrating something we should not be doing.
-This pertains to the important difference between a spatially extensive and a spatially intensive variable.
-In many applications that use public health data, we typically have access to a count of events, such as the number of cancer cases (a spatially extensive variable), as well as to the relevant population at risk, which allows for the calculation of a rate (a spatially intensive variable).
+This pertains to the important difference between a *spatially extensive and a spatially intensive variable*.
+In many applications that use public health data, we typically have access to a count of events, such as the **number of cancer cases** (a spatially extensive variable), as well as to the relevant population at risk, which allows for the calculation of a **rate** (a spatially intensive variable).